 Most Recent: Single expats in Mexico talk about their perfect day.

-Hola, I'm a partner for Ventanas Mexico and author of the "Interactive Guide to Learning Spanish Free Online" an interactive tool for adults wanting to prepare for life in Mexico.
+Kerry Baker is a partner for Ventanas Mexico and author of the "Interactive Guide to Learning Spanish Free Online" an interactive tool for adults wanting to prepare for life in Mexico.
+The Guide is a curation of the best free tools, organized into lesson plans.
+Use different tools every day.
+Never get bored.
+Learn Spanish.

-I also just released "If Only I Had a Place" - written for aspiring expats desiring to rent luxuriously for less.
+She more recently released "If Only I Had a Place" - written for aspiring expats desiring to rent luxuriously for less.
+Includes a listing of rental concierges who can preview your place before you arrive, an must when renting in Mexico.